dfinity/awesome-internet-computer/.github/CONTRIBUTING.md

 This section describes the most common workflow scenarios:

 - Reporting an issue
-- Submitting your own link
+- Submitting your own project

 ### Reporting an issue